 Step 1: Insulin Resistance

 When your body detects glucose in your bloodstream after a meal, insulin is released to signal the cells to bring in the sugar so it can be made into energy.
-Metabolic stress also releases stored sugar to meet increased metabolic need.
+Metabolic stress also releases stored sugar to meet increased need.

 The problem occurs when blood sugar is too high/too often, the cell membranes change to avoid bringing in excess sugar.
 This causes the cells to become “resistant” to the effects of insulin, hence the name.